Sunojlab/ML-for-Asymmetric-Catalysis/Regression/DT/readme.txt

-This folder contains python files for regression with pure data and pure+synthetic data.
+This folder contains python files for decision tree regression with pure data and pure+synthetic data.